arabidopsis/svelte-template/README.md

 templates using jinja2, generate server side html fragments using jinja2 macros in the [HTML over the web way](https://hotwired.dev, https://qwik.builder.io/) (without the websockets :).
 So creation of static and semi-static html pages is simple.
+For limited interactivity I can add in [htmx](https://htmx.org) too.
 And _also_ create an "app" with multiple target points per page, viz `src/main.js`.

 Also, SvelteKit is awesome but I still need my backend to have access to